WVURAIL/dspira-lessons/newpost.md

 permalink: /newpost/
 ---

-These are instruction and a simple template to start creating a new post!
+These are instructions and a simple template to start creating a new post!

 ## Syntax hints for post formatting